ilovespectra/helium-solana-support/walkthroughs/faq.md

 Your HNT will be automatically transferred to your new Solana address<br>
 Your hotspot NFTs will appear in your wallet automatically<br>
 HNT held in exchange accounts should be snapshot and migrated to new Solana addresses, which is how it should also work in your Helium Wallet App for example.<br><br>
 <b>All IOT hotspots online within 30 days of the migration will be eligible for a pre-mine airdrop.
 If your hotspot is offline, get it online now!
-You've got until:
+You've got until:</b>
 #### APRIL 18th

 # What if I have a Ledger?